 Upon infection, viruses must transport their genomes into cells and produce progeny, often under a strict time deadline.
 We study how the viral proteins interact with with each other and with host cell proteins to efficiently accomplish these processes.

-Director, Graduate Program in Immunobiology, Professor, BIO5 Institute, Professor, Cancer Biology - GIDP, Professor, Cellular and Molecular Medicine, Professor, Genetics - GIDP, Professor, Immunobiology, Professor, Molecular and Cellular Biology
+Interim Associate Department Head, Immunobiology, Member of the Graduate Faculty, Professor, BIO5 Institute, Professor, Cancer Biology - GIDP, Professor, Cellular and Molecular Medicine, Professor, Genetics - GIDP, Professor, Immunobiology, Professor, Molecular and Cellular Biology

 Dr. Goodrum's long-standing research focus is to understand the molecular virus-host interactions important to human cytomegalovirus (CMV) latency and persistence in the host.
-Her recent work has defined the epidermal growth factor receptor (EGFR) as primary pathway targeted by these viral determinants to switch between latent and replicative states of infection.
-The goal of their research program is to define the mechanistic underpinnings of HCMV latency and lay the foundation for clinical interventions to control CMV disease in all settings.
+She has focused on identifying viral and host determinants mediating the switch between latent and replicative states.
+The goal of her research program is to define the mechanistic underpinnings of HCMV latency and reactivation to lay the foundation for clinical interventions to control CMV disease in all settings.

 We seek to develop tools and strategies to expedite the understanding and treatment of the dengue virus.
 These advances will be transferable to other areas of virology and biochemistry.
 Along these lines, we are engaged in three core synergistic projects to answer the following questions: (1) Do unnatural metabolites incorporated into DENV serve as reporters for host-pathogen interactions?
 (2) What are the host-pathogen interactions in DENV that are targetable for diagnosis or treatment?
 (3) Is there a chemical reaction between two small molecules that reports on the interaction between DENV and host proteins?